 Nissan CVT Class Action Lawsuits and Extended Warranties

-Additionally, the extended warranty does very little to address the concerns of many Nissan owners who feel they’ve purchased a “lemon” vehicle and feel unsafe driving their vehicles, even after repair.
+Furthermore, an extended warranty does very little to address the concerns of many Nissan owners who feel they have purchased a “lemon” vehicle and feel unsafe driving their vehicles, even after repair.
 For these owners, they deserve the opportunity to have their vehicles replaced.
 To achieve their goal, these owners may need to move forward with a lemon law or breach of warranty claim.

-Nissan CVT Lemon Law and Breach of Warranty Claims
+Nissan CVT Class Action Lawsuit Lemon Law and Breach of Warranty Claims

-- Undergone 3-4 unsuccessful repair attempts for the same issue
+- Undergone up to four unsuccessful repair attempts for the same issue

 - Been out of service for at least 30 days

-- Defects substantial enough to seriously impair the safety and/or value of the vehicle
+- Has defects substantial enough to seriously impair the safety and/or value of the vehicle

 However, unlike federal laws, the specific eligibility requirements and filing period deadlines for lemon law claims are likely to vary from state to state.

-- Undergone at least 3 unsuccessful repair attempts for the same issue
+- Undergone at least three unsuccessful repair attempts for the same issue

 - Failed to fulfill the promises in the initial vehicle warranty (at the time of purchase)